lpsinger/userguide/analysis/searches.rst

 Unmodeled Search
 ----------------

-**cWB** [#cWB]_ is an excess power algorithm to identify short-duration gravitational wave signals.
-It uses a wavelet transformation to identify time-frequency pixels that can be grouped in a single cluster if they satisfy neighboring conditions.
-A tuned version for compact-binary coalescences chooses the time-frequency pixels if they mainly follow a pattern that increases in frequency.
-A maximum-likelihood-statistics calculated over the cluster is used to identify the proper parameter of the event, in particular the probability of the source direction and the coherent network signal-to-noise ratio.
-The largest likelihood value is used to assign detection significance to the found events.
+**cWB** [#cWB1]_ [#cWB2]_ searches for and reconstructs gravitational-wave transient signals without relying on a specific waveform model. cWB searches for signals with durations of up to a few seconds that are coincident in multiple detectors.
+The analysis is performed on the time-frequency data obtained with a wavelet transform. cWB selects wavelet amplitudes above the fluctuations of the detector noise and groups them into clusters.
+Tuned versions for binary black holes (search name BBH and IMBH) choose time-frequency patterns with frequency increasing in time.
+For clusters correlated in multiple detectors, cWB reconstructs the direction to the source and the signal waveforms with the constrained maximum likelihood method.
+To assign detection significance to the found events, cWB ranks them by the coherent signal-to-noise ratio obtained from cross-correlation of the signal waveforms reconstructed in different detectors.

 **oLIB** [#oLIB]_ uses the Q transform to decompose GW strain data into several time-frequency planes of constant quality factors :math:`Q`, where :math:`Q